adobe/coral-spectrum/coralui-guide/manual/architecture.md

 header.textContent = 'Info';
 ```

-Also `window.CustomElements` namespace provided by the CoralUI (3.x) Custom Elements v0 polyfill doesn't exist in CoralUI (4.x).
+Also `window.CustomElements` namespace provided by the 3.x Custom Elements v0 polyfill doesn't exist in Coral Spectrum.

 ### Coral.register

-CoralUI (4.x) ships by default a compatibility package to support the CoralUI (3.x) way to register elements `Coral.register`.
+Coral Spectrum ships by default a compatibility package to support the 3.x way to register elements `Coral.register`.
-Unfortunately, extending Coral 4.x components is not supported.
-So if you have :
+Unfortunately, components registered with `Coral.register` can't be extended e.g :
 ```
 Coral.register({
     name: 'Element',